ggirou/ix4-200d/latest-official-firmware/README.md

 - `/etc/sensors.conf`: Sensors conf
 - `/usr/bin/sohoshutdown2`: Shutdown script (Disable auto power on)
 - `/bin/bashbug`: create a bug report and mail it to the bug address
+- `/usr/local/sohoWebContent/`: website root folder
+- `/usr/lib/libCP.so`, `usr/lib/libsvc.so`, `/usr/local/svcd/svcd`: binary files with references to API commands

+For the ix4-200d specifically, the units shipped with either a 500GB, 1TB, or 2TB Seagate Barracuda LP (5900rpm) Hepburn disks.
+ST3500412AS, ST31000520AS, ST32000542AS

 # Boot u-boot and debian